 - Case Planners who are looking for a change with more freedom and connection to youth; - School counselors who have not been able to secure a permanent position; - Teachers who are working as permanent substitutes for the Department of Education and are looking for something more stable; - Community-based organization afterschool program staff looking for a full-time position; - Social work interns looking for their first job.

-Turn to the next page for a chart which may help you make decisions about candidates at this stage.
+See below for a chart which may help you make decisions about candidates at this stage.